 What does Ronnie mean?

-Ronnie▼ has 32 more different forms via Roanna, Ronni, Veronica: Roanne, Ronalda, Ronelle, Ronette, Ronica, Ronika, Ronisha, Ronnella, Ronnelle, Ronnette, Ronnica, Veera, Veira, Vera▲, Veranica, Veranique, Verinique, Vernice▼, Vernicka, Vernika, Verohnica, Verohnicca, Verona▼, Veronice, Veronicka, Veronika, Veronike, Veroniqua, Veronique, Veronka, Veronqua and Vonnie.Kreatif forms: Ranie, Ronie. [more]
+Ronnie▼ has 32 more different relations via Roanna, Ronni, Veronica: Roanne, Ronalda, Ronelle, Ronette, Ronica, Ronika, Ronisha, Ronnella, Ronnelle, Ronnette, Ronnica, Veera, Veira, Vera▲, Veranica, Veranique, Verinique, Vernice▼, Vernicka, Vernika, Verohnica, Verohnicca, Verona▼, Veronice, Veronicka, Veronika, Veronike, Veroniqua, Veronique, Veronka, Veronqua and Vonnie.Kreatif forms: Ranie, Ronie. [more]

 How popular is Ronnie?